Ron Darling: College

 Darling was recruited to play college football as a quarterback at Yale University for the Yale Bulldogs football team.
+He was also recruited by Andy Baylock to play football for the University of Connecticut.
 Darling transitioned to defensive back after finding that Yale had a glut of talent at the quarterback position.
 He quit the team after his freshman season and focused instead on baseball.
 He initially played shortstop for the Yale Bulldogs baseball team.
-Later in his collegiate career, he agreed to pitch only on the condition that he be allowed to play shortstop and outfield on his days off.
+Later in his collegiate career, he agreed to pitch only on the condition he be allowed to play shortstop and outfield on his days off.

 In 1980, Darling played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League (CCBL).
 He batted .336 with six home runs while posting a 4–3 mark on the mound.
 At the league's all-star game at Yankee Stadium, he singled, doubled and homered as the CCBL left fielder, then came on in the final inning to pitch in relief, preserving the CCBL's one-run victory over the Atlantic Collegiate Baseball League.
 Darling was named the league's MVP and outstanding pro prospect, and was inducted into the CCBL Hall of Fame in 2002.

 On May 21, 1981, Darling faced future Mets teammate Frank Viola, then playing for St. John's University, in an NCAA post-season game, and he had a no-hitter through 11 innings.
 In the 12th inning, St. John's broke up the no-hitter and then scored on a double-steal to beat Yale 1–0.
-Darling's performance remains the longest no-hitter in NCAA history, and the game is considered by some to be the best in college baseball history and was the subject of a New Yorker story by Roger Angell, who attended the game.
+Darling's performance remains the longest no-hitter in NCAA history, and the game is considered by some to be the best in college baseball history and was the subject of a New Yorker story by the late Roger Angell, who attended the game.

-Darling was set to graduate in December 1982, but he was drafted by the Texas Rangers in June 1981.
+Darling was set to graduate in December 1982, but was drafted by the Texas Rangers in June 1981.